LimeChain/matchstick/README.md

 handleNewGravatar(newGravatarEvent);
 ```

-### As a user I want to call all of the mappings with event fixtures
+### Calling all of the mappings with event fixtures
 Users can call the mappings with test fixtures.
 ```typescript
 import { newMockEvent } from "matchstick-as/assembly/index";